RickyDane/CoDriver/README.md

 - Copy & Paste, delete, create and rename files and folders
 - Switch between "big buttons"- and list mode
 - Close popups with esc
-- Ctrl + f for a quicksearch in the current directory
+- Ctrl / Cmd + F for a quicksearch in the current directory
-- Jump to a directory with ctrl + g by inputting a path
+- Jump to a directory with Ctrl / Cmd + G by inputting a path

 ### Advanced features
 - Compress files and folders